ankitDev-git/overview/README.md

 ### Soon uploading Artifacts

-Because of currently occupied in development, artifacts will be available by 11, July 2021.
+Currently occupied in project development, artifacts will soon be available.